Morgan House, Kalimpong: Location

 Morgan House is built on a sixteen-acre estate atop the mountain of Durpindara.
 It is situated three kilometers off the center of Kalimpong town and has a clear view of the Kangchenjunga mountain range.
 The mansion and the estate is surrounded by the Kalimpong Cantonment area and overlooks the valleys of Relli, Kapher, Deolo and Labha in various directions.

 Morgan House is 75 km from Siliguri, 52 km from Darjeeling and 75 km from Gangtok by road.
 Nearest railway station is in New Jalpaiguri and nearest airport is in Pakyong.

 History

 Morgan house is a British colonial mansion built in the early 1930s.
 The building was to commemorate the wedding of an indigo plantation owner with a jute baron George Morgan.

 The property was used as a summer retreat and elaborate parties were hosted.
-It passed into the hand of trustees after the Morgans died without heir.
-It was further handed over to government of India post Indian independence.
+It passed into the hands of trustees after the Morgans died without an heir.
+It was further handed over to the government of India post Indian independence.
 During 1962, after then prime minister Jawahar Lal Nehru was taken ill, plans were made to convert this house into a government rest house.

 However, due to sudden demise of Jawahar Lal Nehru, this plan was abandoned.
 In 1965 it was handed to tourism department and in 1975 it was finally handed over to West Bengal Tourism Development Corporation.
 Since then it is being managed as a boutique hotel and is open to tourists.